Cergy: Security

-Known as being a violent city in the past, with a criminal rate of 137.62 incidents per 1000 inhabitants, Cergy-Pontoise has experienced a significant decrease of violence in the past years.
-Reaching, in the year of 2008, a rate of 9,87 criminal incidents per 1000 inhabitants, which is still a high criminal rate.
+Known as being a violent city in the past, with a criminal rate of 137.62 incidents per 1000 inhabitants, Cergy-Pontoise has experienced a significant decrease of violence in recent years.

 In popular culture

 The town was used as a filming location for Henri Verneuil's film I... comme Icare released in 1979, starring Yves Montand.
 The EDF-GDF tower designed by architect Renzo Moro is the building from which the shots were fired to assassinate president Marc Jarry.

 The country that the movie depicts is not named, although the United States is perhaps suggested.

 The filmmakers chose the modern and innovative architecture of the new city to avoid depicting any particular country.

-The town was also the location of the 1987 film My Girlfriend's Boyfriend directed by Eric Rohmer.
+The town was also the location of the 1987 film My Girlfriend's Boyfriend directed by Éric Rohmer.